 Track 1: A completed application that does not raise concerns as identified in the criteria for Track 2.
-Applicants in Track 1 will be granted medical staff membership and/or privileges after review and action by the following: the MEC and a Board committee consisting of at least two individuals.
+Applicants in Track 1 will be granted medical staff membership and/or privileges after review and action by the MEC and a Board committee.

 Track 2: If one or more of the following criteria are identified in the course of reviewing a completed and verified application, the application will be treated as Track 2.
-Applications in Track 2 must be reviewed and acted on by the clinical services chair, if requested by the MEC, the full MEC and the full Board.
+Applications in Track 2 must be reviewed and acted on by the, MEC, and the Board.
 The MEC may request that an appropriate subject matter expert assess selected applications.

 At all stages in this review process, the burden is upon the applicant to provide evidence that s/he meets the criteria for membership on the medical staff and for the granting of requested privileges.
 Criteria for Track 2 applications include but are not necessarily limited to the following:

 - a.
 The application is deemed to be incomplete; - b.
-The final recommendation of the MEC is adverse or with limitation: - c.
+The final recommendation of the MEC is adverse or with limitation; - c.
 The applicant is found to have experienced an involuntary termination of medical staff membership or involuntary limitation, reduction, denial, or loss of clinical privileges at another organization or has a current challenge or a previously successful challenge to licensure or registration; - d.
 Applicant is, or has been, under investigation by a state medical board or has prior disciplinary actions or legal sanctions; - e.
-Applicant has had an unusual pattern of malpractice cases filed within the past five (5)years; - f.
+Applicant has had an unusual pattern of malpractice cases filed within the past five (5) years; - f.
 Applicant changed medical schools or residency programs or has gaps in training or practice; - g.
-Applicant has changed practice affiliations more than three times in the past six years, except locum tenans applicants; - h.
-Applicant has practiced or been licensed in five or more states post residency/fellowship, except locum tenans applicants; - i.
+Applicant has changed practice affiliations more than three times in the past five years; - h.
+Applicant has practiced or been licensed in three (3) or more states post residency/fellowship; - i.
 Applicant has one or more reference responses that raise concerns or questions; - j.
 Discrepancy is found between information received from the applicant and references or verified information; - k.
-Applicant has an adverse National Practitioner Data Bank report; - The request for privileges are not reasonable based upon applicant's experience, training, and demonstrated current competence, and/or is not in compliance with applicable criteria; - m.
+Applicant has an adverse National Practitioner Data Bank report; - 1.
+The request for privileges are not reasonable based upon applicant's experience, training, and demonstrated current competence, and/or is not in compliance with applicable criteria; - m.
 Applicant has been removed from a managed care panel for reasons of professional conduct or quality; - n.
 Applicant has potentially relevant physical, mental and/or emotional health problems; - o.
-Other reasons as determined by a medical staff leader or other representative of the hospital, which raise questions about the qualifications, competency, professionalism, or appropriateness of the applicant for membership or privileges.
+Other reasons as determined by a medical staff leader or other representative of the hospital which raise questions about the qualifications, competency, professionalism or appropriateness of the applicant for membership or privileges.